NetSys/NetBricks/README.md

 Building
 --------
 NetBricks can be built either using a Rust nightly build or using Rust built from the current Git head.
 In the later case we also build [`musl`](https://www.musl-libc.org/) and statically link to things.
 Below we provide basic instructions for both.

+Finally, in addition to the above options, NetBricks can also be built within a Docker container.
+In this case, you do not need to install any of the dependencies, and the final product can be run the same.
+However to run NetBricks you still need to be on a machine that is correctly configured to run DPDK (see [here](http://dpdk.org/doc/guides-16.07/linux_gsg/quick_start.html) for more details), and you still need to install Rust nightly (for libraries).
+Please see the [container build instructions](#container) for more information.

 Using Rust Nightly
 ------------------